revbayes/revbayes.github.io/tutorials/divrate/modules/env_estimation.md

 timetree ~ dnEpisodicBirthDeath(rootAge=T.rootAge(), lambdaRates=speciation, lambdaTimes=interval_times, muRates=extinction, muTimes=interval_times, rho=rho, samplingStrategy="uniform", condition="survival", taxa=taxa)
 ```
 You may notice that we explicitly specify that we want to condition on survival.
-It is possible to change this condition to the *time of the process* or *the number of sampled taxa8 too.
+It is possible to change this condition to the *time of the process* or *the number of sampled taxa* too.

 Then we attach data to the `timetree` variable.
 ```